Your startup will probably fail. 75% to 90% of all startups do.

 IDEA: The service seamlessly found and uploaded photos from your desktop and from online services, then organized them using algorithms to highlight the best ones.
 The best part about Everpix was its ‘set it and forget it’ nature.

 They spent too much time on the product and not enough time on growth and distribution.
 The first pitch deck they put together for investors was mediocre.
 They began marketing too late.
 While the product wasn’t particularly difficult to use, it did have a learning curve and required a commitment to entrust an unknown startup with your life’s memories — a hard sell that Everpix never got around to making much easier.

 If you’re going to attract users, you’ll probably have to get up from your computer and go find some.
 In the first batch of startups we funded, in the summer of 2005, most of the founders spent all their time building their applications.
 But there was one who was away half the time talking to executives at cell phone companies, trying to arrange deals.
 Can you imagine anything more painful for a hacker?
 But it paid off, because this startup seems the most successful of that group by an order of magnitude. – Paul Graham

 IDEA: NewsTilt aimed to provide services to help journalists become entrepreneurs and earn a living off their work online.

-FATAL PROBLEM: COMMUNICATION ISSUES COMPOUNDED EXISTING PROBLEMS – Among them, a lack of a specific audience; a poor understanding of writers and news readers; and failing to differentiate itself from competitors like Huffington Post.
+FATAL PROBLEMS: COMMUNICATION ISSUES COMPOUNDED EXISTING PROBLEMS – Among them, a lack of a specific audience; a poor understanding of writers and newsreaders; and failing to differentiate itself from competitors like Huffington Post.

 When Nathan and I signed up together, we had not spent any time working together, and that was a big mistake.
 Nathan is certainly a great coder, but when we didn’t share a vision, and we found it so difficult to communicate, there was no way we were going to get this built.
 You need a co-founder who gets you, and whom you work together well with.